mryoshio/myapp/README.md

 offers Cookbook
 ===============
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+This cookbook is for test to deploy to OpsWorks Instances in CustomLayer.

 Requirements
 ------------